-Spring Creek TrailThe Spring Creek Multi-Use Trail opened Thanksgiving Day, 2017 with a formal dedication still to come in Spring 2018.
+Spring Creek TrailThe Spring Creek Multi-Use Trail opened Thanksgiving Day, 2017 with a formal dedication in Spring 2018.
 The 3.1 mile long pathway runs west from Spring Creek Park at Arcadia Lake to I-35.
 The eighteen foot wide trail has dedicated lanes for both cycling and running/walking.

 To access the trial, residents can enter Spring Creek Park on 15th Street, but will not be charged a fee if only accessing the trail.
-Signage and flyers will direct users to parking and the trailhead.
+A designated parking area and trailhead is also available at Integris Medical Center.

-In 2018, the trail will receive two new trailheads at Integris Medical Center and at Fox Lake Trail on the west side of I-35.
+Coming soon, the trail will receive a new trailhead at Fox Lake Trail on the west side of I-35.
 The trail will also connect to the proposed future Arcadia Lake Trail that will loop around the lake.
 The eighteen mile long Arcadia Lake Trail will be privately funded and does not have a current timeline for construction.

 Spring Creek Trail Map